-Tooth extraction is the process of removal of tooth from its socket in the bone.
-A tooth extraction is prescribed generally when it is not feasible to repair the damaged tooth.
-It is also done in cases where the tissues and bones are completely damaged.
-The tooth is extracted after giving local anaesthesia to the patient.
-A dental tool named Elevator is used to widen the gaps between teeth.
+The process of tooth extraction involves removal of a tooth from its socket in the bone.
+A tooth extraction is only performed when it is not feasible to repair the damaged tooth or in the case when the tissues and bones are completely damaged and have no scope to repair.
+The tooth is extracted after giving local anesthesia to the patient.
+A tool called Elevator is used to widen the gaps between teeth.

 2. Root Canal Surgery cannot be performed due to inappropriate condition.

-3. Imperfect alignment becomes a barrier for Orthodontic treatment.
+3. Imperfect alignment becomes a barrier to Orthodontic treatment.

-2. The tooth can be taken out with the help of forceps, once it becomes sufficiently loose.
+2. Once the tooth gets sufficiently loose it can be taken out with the forceps.

 3. If the extraction process becomes strenuous an oral surgeon is consulted.